Corytophanes

-Corytophanes is a genus of Neotropical lizards, commonly referred to as helmeted iguanas or helmeted basilisks, in the family Corytophanidae.
-The genus contains three species, all of which are arboreal, and reside in tropical forests.
+Corytophanes is a genus of Neotropical lizards, commonly called helmeted iguanas or basilisks, in the family Corytophanidae.
+The genus contains three arboreal species and resides in tropical forests.

 Species

 These species are recognized as being valid:

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Corytophanes.

 Etymology

 The specific name, hernandesii, is in honor of Spanish naturalist Francisco Hernández (1514-1587).